San José State University

 Email:

-Office Hours: 11:45-12:30pm Tuesdays and Thursdays in person.
-I can also meet by appointment over Zoom or by phone.
+Office Hours: Tuesdays and Thursdays 11:30am-12:30pm in person and on Zoom meeting; also available by appointment

 Course Information